-Similar results are noted by Nayakankuppam and Misra (2005), who find that owners are more likely to attend to the aspects that the endowed good is strongest on, and less likely to attend to the aspects that the endowed good is weakest on, relative to non-owners.
-Johnson et al. (2007) replicate these findings and, in addition, discover differences in the order that owners and non-owners attend to the various dimensions, in the decision task.
-Decision makers generally attend to the strongest dimensions of the bundle that they possess before focusing on the weakest dimensions of their possessed bundle, or dimensions of bundles that they do not own.
+Similar results are noted by Nayakankuppam and Misra (2005), who find that owners are more likely to attend to the attributes that the endowed object is strongest on, and less likely to attend to the attributes that the endowed object is weakest on, relative to non-owners.
+Johnson et al. (2007) replicate these findings and, in addition, discover differences in the order that owners and nonowners attend to the various attributes, in the decision task.
+Decision makers generally attend to the strongest attributes of the object that they possess before focusing on the weakest attributes of their possessed object, or attributes of objects that they do not own.
 Willemsen et al. (2011) extend these findings beyond the endowment effect.
 Ashby et al. (2012) use eye-tracking and response time restrictions to further demonstrate the role of biased attention in reference dependence.
 Finally, Pachur and Scheibehenne (2012) demonstrate the existence of these attentional biases for risky choice.
 These papers note that the attentional biases displayed by the decision makers can predict buying and selling prices, and choice probabilities.
 Additionally, altering where these decision makers focus their attention can eliminate the endowment effect.
+The endowment effect can also be generated without explicit endowments.
+Dhar and Simonson (1992) and Dhar et al. (1999) find that increasing the salience of a desirable item increases its share in the choice set, relative to its competitors.
+In contrast, increasing the salience of an undesirable item decreases its share relative to its competitors.
+Importantly, this behavior stems from biased attention towards the focal item's attributes.
+Reducing this attentional bias can eliminate differences in choice shares.